 Directions restricting the grant of planning permission.

-- 15.-(1) The Minister may give directions restricting the grant of planning permission by the local planning authority during the period as may be specified in the directions in respect of the development or in respect of development of any such class, as may be so specified. - (2) The local planning authority shall, enforce the directions of the Minister and do all that is possible to abide by them.
+15.-(1) The Minister may give directions restricting the grant of planning permission by the local planning authority during the period as may be specified in the directions in respect of the development or in respect of development of any such class, as may be so specified.

+(2) The local planning authority shall, enforce the directions of the Minister and do all that is possible to abide by them.

 Consultation by local planning authority.

-- 16.-(1) The local planning authority shall, before granting permission for development or for approval of reserved matters or in granting outline planning permission consult- - (a) with a neighbouring local planning authority, where it appears to the local planning authority that the development is likely to affect land in the area of that neighbouring local planning authority; or - (b) with the Chief Technical Director where it appears to the local planning authority that the development involves- - (i) land adjacent to a main road or land reserved for future main road improvement; - (ii) any engineering or other works in connection with the formation, laying out, grading or drainage of any access road; - (iii) any works which may affect water drainage inside or outside the land to which the application relates, particularly any works affecting or likely to affect any natural water course; or - (iv) such significant increase in traffic that the town planning and traffic engineering consideration cannot be considered in isolation from the detailed engineering implications of any such development; - (c) with the Minister responsible for agriculture where the development involves a change of use of more than two hectares of land in an area used or capable of being used for agriculture, but the land shall not include land zoned by the Authority as land to be used for some other purpose; or protected national heritage and land within a preservation scheme or to sites listed in Appendix 3 of the Fifth Schedule;
+16.-(1) The local planning authority shall, before granting permission for development or for approval of reserved matters or in granting outline planning permission consult-

+- (a) with a neighbouring local planning authority, where it appears to the local planning authority that the development is likely to affect land in the area of that neighbouring local planning authority; or - (b) with the Chief Technical Director where it appears to the local planning authority that the development involves- - (i) land adjacent to a main road or land reserved for future main road improvement; - (ii) any engineering or other works in connection with the formation, laying out, grading or drainage of any access road; - (iii) any works which may affect water drainage inside or outside the land to which the application relates, particularly any works affecting or likely to affect any natural water course; or - (iv) such significant increase in traffic that the town planning and traffic engineering consideration cannot be considered in isolation from the detailed engineering implications of any such development; - (c) with the Minister responsible for agriculture where the development involves a change of use of more than two hectares of land in an area used or capable of being used for agriculture, but the land shall not include land zoned by the Authority as land to be used for some other purpose; or - (d) with the Jamaica National Heritage Trust where the land to be developed is situated within 91 meters of a national monument or

+Appendix 3.
+Fifth Schedule. protected national heritage and land within a preservation scheme or to sites listed in Appendix 3 of the Fifth Schedule;